 - problems with range of motion

 cartilage and bone become dislodged in the elbow joint.
 It’s often the result

 and a feeling that the joint is locking could indicate this condition.
 You can

-Your doctor can diagnose elbow disorders through a number of methods, including:
+Your doctor can diagnose elbow disorders through:

 experience.
 Most elbow disorders require conservative treatment.
 Surgery is a

 Your treatment options include:

 Most elbow disorders are the result of overuse and injury.
 You can prevent

-- correcting improper sports techniques
+- correcting improper sport techniques